spatialos/gdk-for-unity/docs/content/testing/testing-guidelines.md

 ### Handling Unity logs

-By default, any error logs will fail your test.
+By default, any error log will fail your test.

 You can choose to expect these errors or ignore them using the `LogAssert` class.
 Please refer to the [Unity  documentation](https://docs.unity3d.com/ScriptReference/TestTools.LogAssert.html)